githubtraining/training-manual/docs/01_getting_ready_for_class.md

 Now is a good time to create a shortcut to the command line application you will want to use with Git:

 - If you are working on Windows, we recommend `Git Bash` which is installed with the Git package, so that you can follow along with the facilitator who will be using Bash.
-- If you are working on a Mac or other Unix-based system, you can use the built-in Terminal application.
+- If you are working on macOS or another Unix-like system, you can use the built-in Terminal application.

 ### Step 3: Try cloning with HTTPS